Home

 Original Base Price$1,299

-With computers beginning to get slimmer as the new decade began, Apple followed suit by redesigning the new iMac with a more slender case.
-By removing the optical drive and reimagining several key factors of the layout, Apple could slim down the new iMac significantly.
+As the new decade began, computers began to get slimmer.
+Apple followed suit by redesigning the new iMac with a more slender case.
+By removing the optical drive and reimagining several key factors of the layout, Apple could significantly slim down the new iMac.

-Additionally, the display is glued into the case instead of being held in with magnets like the previous generation.
-While this meant that it was now more difficult to service or upgrade components, it did decrease the overall thickness of the computer.
+Additionally, the display is glued into the case instead of held in with magnets like the previous generation.
+While this made it more difficult to service or upgrade components, it did decrease the overall thickness of the computer.

 Gigabit Ethernet, 802.11n, and Bluetooth 4.0 are included, as well as three USB 3.0 ports and two Thunderbolt ports.
-Besides by thinner, the new generation also features a faster CPU, faster RAM, and better graphics.
+In addition to being thinner, the new generation also features a faster CPU, faster RAM, and better graphics.

 Retina Apple iMac